cambiotraining/bacterial-genomics/materials/24-pathogenwatch.md

 It is highly recommended to provide details for your collection:

 - **Title** - give your collection a title that is meaningful to you, for example: "WBG 2023".
-- **Description** - give a brief description of your samples, for example: "Culture-based sequencing of Staphylococcus aureus  Samples were collected from patients in the outbreak in <COUNTRY> on <DATE>."
+- **Description** - give a brief description of your samples, for example: "Culture-based sequencing of Staphylococcus aureus.
+Samples were collected from school children in Cambridgeshire in 2018."
-- If your data come from a published study, provide a DOI of the study.
+- If your data come from a published study, provide a DOI of the study, for example: "10.1099/mgen.0.000993".

 Finally, click <kbd>Create Now</kbd> button to create your collection.
 You will be shown a table and map, with the samples you just added to the collection: